Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Quasibound states

 \subsection{Kerr-Newman black hole}

-Now, we present the quasibound state spectrum in the charged and rotating case, that is, in the Kerr-Newman black hole.
-In this case, the characteristic resonance equation (\ref{eq:characteristic_resonance_equation_KNBH}) has four solutions, which are denoted by $(\omega/\mu)_{n,m}^{\ \ \ \; (j)}$, where $j=1,2,3,4$ labels the solutions.
+Now, we present the spectrum of quasibound state frequencies in the Kerr-Newman black hole spacetime.
+In this case, the characteristic resonance equation (\ref{eq:characteristic_resonance_equation_KNBH}) has four complex solutions, which are denoted by $\omega_{mN}^{(j)}$, where $j=1,2,3,4$ labels the solutions.

-Some values of the massive scalar resonant frequencies in the Kerr-Newman black hole, as well as the corresponding coefficients $p_{n,m}^{\ \ \ \; (j)}$ and $q_{n,m}^{\ \ \ \; (j)}$, are shown in Table \ref{tab:3_KNBH}, as functions of the gravitational coupling $M\mu$.
+Some values of the charged massive scalar resonant frequencies in the Kerr-Newman black hole, as well as the corresponding coefficient $q_{mN}^{(j)}$, are shown in Table \ref{tab:3_KNBH}, as functions of the gravitational coupling $M\mu$.
+From Table \ref{tab:3_KNBH}, we conclude that all resonant frequencies $\omega_{mN}^{(j)}$ are physically admissible, since $\mbox{Re}[q_{mN}^{(j)}] > 0$ and hence they represent the spectrum of quasibound state frequencies for charged massive scalar particles in the Kerr-Newman black hole spacetime.
+However, as Eq.~(\ref{eq:resonance_equation_KNBH}) seems to have just two solutions, we may conclude that the first $\omega_{mN}^{(1)}$ and second solutions $\omega_{mN}^{(2)}$ are incidental in this scenario.
+In addition, all solutions are different from each other, in this scenario.

+In order to compare our analytical results with the numerical ones obtained by Furuhashi and Nambu \cite{ProgTheorPhys.112.983}, we show the behavior of the charged massive scalar resonant frequencies $\omega_{mN}^{(j)}$ in Fig.~\ref{fig:Fig3}, as a function of the gravitational coupling $M\mu$.
+In Fig.~\ref{fig:Fig3} we see that the resonant frequencies $\omega_{mN}^{(3)}$ have a behavior which is similar to the results presented in Fig.~6 of Furuhashi and Nambu's paper \cite{ProgTheorPhys.112.983}.
+Once again, it indicates that the VBK approach generalizes the numerical approaches known in the literature (see Ref.~\cite{ProgTheorPhys.112.983} and references therein).

+In addition, as in the Furuhashi and Nambu's paper, ``zooming in'' on the upper right plot of Fig.~\ref{fig:Fig3} reveals the instability of the Kerr-Newman back hole, since the imaginary part of the resonant frequencies is actually positive at couplings $M\mu \lesssim 0.5$, and high rotation $a$ as well.
+The instability of such a system for some interesting $m$ states is presented in Table \ref{tab:4_KNBH} and Fig.~\ref{fig:Fig4}, as functions of the gravitational coupling $M\mu$.
+From Table \ref{tab:4_KNBH} and Fig.~\ref{fig:Fig4}, we can conclude that the maximum instability growth rates of the Kerr black hole do not depend on the sign of the magnetic quantum number $m$, that is, they are the same for $m=-1$ and $m=+1$.
+On the other hand, the maximum instability growth rates of the Kerr-Newman black hole are sensitive to the sign of $m$, since their peaks are highest for $m=-1$.

+It is worth emphasizing that these results were obtained directly from the exact, analytic and general solution of the charged massive Klein-Gordon equation in the spacetime under consideration, which is given in terms of the confluent Heun functions.
+Therefore, we did not use any numerical approximations to obtain these values and graphs, as it is commonly used in the literature.
+Furthermore, our results are valid in the entire range $M\mu \geq 0$.

-\begin{turnpage} \begingroup \squeezetable
+\begin{turnpage}

-\endgroup \end{turnpage}
+\end{turnpage}